EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 the outputs were  quite great.

 Comparing with other models, Resnext101-32x8d gives the best accuracy (91%) on training set.
-(The accuracy  was 90% during validation test).
+(The Accuracy  was 90% during validation test).

 The model is pretrained and I just remove the last layer (the classifier) and add two additional fully connected layers and a Relu function